ARTICLE 1

 Section 1.
 NSTEM uses “National STEM Honor Society”, “NSTEM”, “K to CAREER” and the NSTEM logo as its trademarks (collectively the “NSTEM Trademarks”).
 NSTEM has filed for registration of these NSTEM Trademarks with the United States Patent and Trademark Office.

 Section 2.
-The distribution of the NSTEM Trademarks, and the rules for their use, are under the exclusive control of the Board.
-Graphics of the NSTEM Trademarks are available on the NSTEM website and may be used by a local chapter only in connection with its NSTEM activities, and only on paper (excluding induction certificates, graduation certificates, membership cards and any other items that are otherwise distributed by NSTEM) or in digital format.
+The distribution of the NSTEM Trademarks, and the rules for their use, are under the exclusive control of the National Board.
+Graphics of the NSTEM Trademarks are available on the NSTEM website and may be used by a local Chapter only in connection with its NSTEM activities, and only on paper (excluding induction certificates, graduation certificates, membership cards and any other items that are otherwise distributed by NSTEM) or in digital format.
 The NSTEM Trademarks shall not be affixed to or printed on any clothing, banners, pins, or merchandise.
-Additional rules and conditions for use of the NSTEM Trademarks are set forth in the Trademark Usage Guidelines available on the NSTEM website.
+Additional rules and conditions for use of the NSTEM Trademarks are set forth in the Trademark Usage Guidelines.

 Section 3.
 Each active and graduate member of a local chapter shall be entitled to wear a pin with the NSTEM Trademarks (the “NSTEM pin”).